stmar89/AlgEt/doc/ListOfCommands.md

 *A.i returns the ith generator of the Algebra A*

-# List of functions
+# List of instrinsics in TraceNorm.m:
- in TraceNorm.m.m:
 --

 <pre>